Testsigma

 The exception handling mechanism has both advantages and disadvantages.
 The proper way of handling exceptions provides smooth functioning of your automation code.
 However, if it is used without understanding, the exception handling may mask the actual issues.

 The exception handling and stack traces are also helpful in custom reporting, providing details about the exception along with the reason.
 However, building custom reporting libraries is complicated and takes more time.
-Moreover, custom reporting requires a deep understanding of the programming language and test automation tool that is used.
+Moreover, custom reporting requires a deep understanding of the programming language and the test automation tool that is used.
 If you are a beginner or intermediate, then building such libraries is challenging.
 One of the easiest solutions is using a test automation tool like Testsigma.

 Testsigma Author - G H